erlandsson-tavelsas/iot-lnu/README.md

 ### The physical network layer

 The problem definition at first was how you could connect multiple devices for agricultural measures spread across 20 acres or more where some long range bearer was needed.
 The lack of such bearer made me shifting focus and use some kind of self-service approach i e bring your own network and try to it as cheap as possible.
-So both LoraWAN and Sigfox would have been candidates but first seems to be more "open" or better documented than Sigfox.
-It also might have been influenced by previous class of the course where there were a lot of samples connecting with Lora.
+So both LoRaWAN® and Sigfox would have been candidates but the first seems to have a better public available documentation than Sigfox.
+It also might have been influenced by previous classes of the course where there were a lot of samples connecting with LoRaWAN®.

-For the Mapper device I started with the idea of a 1 minute execution cycle where the device was put in deep sleep between the send windows.
+For the mapper device I started with the idea of a 1 minute execution cycle where the device was put in deep sleep between the send windows.
 The *Pygate* can be kept awake while the machine is into deep sleep which saves time when it wakes up.
 The GPS will need 1 - 2 minutes before having a so called "fix" at the satellites.
-Sending a message every 6 minute would have cost us 1 second airtime each hour (~0.1 seconds for each message) which allows us to have the device powered up 24/7.
+Sending a message every 6 minute would have cost us 1 second airtime each hour (~0.1 seconds for each message) which allows us to have the device continuously reporting 24/7.
 The complete source for this "machine deep sleep/ GPS keep awake" configuration could be found in the [source catalog](https://github.com/erlandsson-tavelsas/iot-lnu/tree/main/source/Mapper).

-Depending on the speed you are traveling with there might be a potential problem like a slew between the GPS readings and the payload transmission, I also find it a little bit boring waiting for the wake up call and therefor made some adjustments making it better for walking.
-In this scenario I never put the machine into deep sleep unless it couldn't find a LoraWAN network to join.
-Instead we keep the device join and pumping events every X seconds.
+Depending on the speed you are traveling with there might be a potential problem with a slew between the GPS readings and the payload transmission, I also find it a little bit boring waiting for the wake up call and therefor made some adjustments making it better targeting a pedestrian carrier.
+In this scenario I never put the machine into deep sleep unless it couldn't find a LoRaWAN® network to join.
+Instead we keep the session (join) open and pumping events every X seconds.

-Starting with 10 seconds it allows us to rapidly create a pretty fine grained view over the coverage for my TTIG.
+Starting with 10 seconds it allows us to rapidly create a pretty fine grained view over the coverage for my gateway.
 Sending a message every 10 seconds consumes 0.6 seconds airtime every minute which allows us to map for only 50 minutes a day, a 4 km walk.
 With this configuration I noticed that we got "double-taps" or paired readings close to each other but still with a 10 seconds difference in time.
-This symptom is probably caused by some kind of timing problem how the code uses the library or maybe the library itself, where GPS reads will eventually be *slight* stale at the time when data is requested from the driver.
-I haven't solved this at this time but when I elaborated with the interval and set it to every 30 seconds it seems like the TTN Mapper became well-balanced when walking.
+This symptom is probably caused by some kind of timing problem how the code uses the library or maybe the library itself, where GPS reads will eventually be *slight* stale at the time when data is requested from the driver. **I haven't figured out this yet** but when I elaborated with the interval and set it to every 30 seconds it seems like the mapper device became well-balanced when walking, so I consider this as a **work around** for now.
 The increased interval also allows us to use it for a longer period, approximately 150 minutes a day or a 12 km walk at the same time as the double-taps disappeared.

 ><img src="img/different-time-settings.png" alt="Highlight of different interval settings from map" style="zoom: 67%;" />
 >Fig 6, Yellow boxes 10 seconds, Green 30 seconds

-The payload itself is kept at a (almost) bare minimum of 16 bytes, describing 4 float values, **longitude**, **latitude**, **hdop** and **number of visible satellites**.
+The payload itself is kept at a (almost) bare minimum of 16 bytes, describing 4 float values, **longitude**, **latitude**, **hdop** and **number of visible satellites** **(sv)**.
 There are still some optimization possible regarding passing number of satellites as float instead of an unsigned integer but as our device both had a power source and was not intended to be autonomous for longer than a day I decided to spare complexity at the transformer at server-side rather than save those 2 extra bytes.
+The number of satellites is also not mandatory as long as we have the **hdop** value, but I decided to keep it for now.

 ```python
 # Payload size is 16 bytes (4*4) but can be optimized by omitting the sv (-4 bytes) or convert